reowst/sdk/USAGE.md

 ## 2. Create an account on our web portal

 To accelerate your application you need access to our web portal:

 https://app.v3.networknext.com

 Inside the portal, you can see a map of all players using Network Next, drill into sessions for each live player, and configure your usage of Network Next.

-Please reach out to sales@networknext.com to get access to the portal.
+Email sales@networknext.com to get access to the portal.

 ## 3. Generate a private/public keypair

 Once you have portal access, the next step is to generate a private/public keypair.

-This ensures that nobody can request routes that bill to your account, except you.

 Run the keygen tool under the 'keygen' directory in the SDK: